-The nearest metro station and bus cum auto stand to the Fair is Karunamoyee, just a minute’s walking distance away.
+The nearest metro station and bus stand to the Fair is Sector V, just just 2.2 Km away from the Central Park Mela Ground.
+The newly inaugurated Sector V metro station will be very helpful to reach Kolkata Book Fair in 2023.
 The State Government allocates various special buses and shuttles every year for smooth accessibility for the people of Kolkata and beyond to reach the venue without much hesitation.

 Special buses are allocated by the State Government for easy accessibility from almost every corner of the city for the Kolkata book fair every year.
 You can avail them from Howrah Railway station, Sealdah Railway station, Dum Dum Railway station, Ultadanga, Santragachi Railway station, Joka and Behala, Garia, Jadavpur 8 B bus stand, Chingrighata More, Shovabazaar, Esplanade (Dharmatala) and Dunlop More.

-Publishers, Authors, and Exhibitors in Kolkata Book Fair
+Publishers, Authors, and Exhibitors at Kolkata Book Fair

 The Fair offers a typical fairground experience with a book flavour- with artists, singers, songwriters, authors, writers, dramatists, dancers, actors, candy floss vendors, street food stalls, and whatnot.
 The book fair is also good for various small-scale writers and artists who are in financial distress or rejected by publishing houses but with strong willpower and dedication, showcasing their creations.

-The whole venue of book fair is divided into four sections which is clearly visible on the map-
+The whole venue of the book fair is divided into four sections which are clearly visible on the map-

-- International: At the International complex, there are stalls with foreign books from different countries like Japan, Mexico, France, Italy, the USA, Spain, Russia, and Iran, which has joined for the first time.
+- International: At the International complex, there are stalls with foreign books from different countries like Japan, Mexico, France, Italy, the USA, Spain, Russia, and Iran, which have joined for the first time.